Aqua Teen Forever: Plantasm: Development

-There has been talk of producing a sequel to Colon Movie Film for Theaters titled Death Fighter.
-While little has been confirmed by Adult Swim in regards to the film, there have been many statements regarding it.
+There had been talk of producing a sequel to Colon Movie Film for Theaters titled Death Fighter.
+While little had been confirmed by Adult Swim in regards to the film, there had been many statements regarding it.
 On December 15, 2008, Willis stated no script was written and that the film would be released in Spring 2009 (though, as he also stated that Death Fighter was a T-shirt he was working on, he likely wasn't being serious).
 Following this, in an April 2009 interview, Willis joked about the film lacking any sort of funding and being sold out of the back of his car.

 In a 2010 interview, Radical Axis staff stated Death Fighter was in production, and mentioned the possibility that the film might be made in 3-D. When asked if the film was designed for a theatrical release, a Radical Axis staff member responded yes, but stated: "We're not sure if we have a distributor yet", though this was then followed by the statement that "Adult Swim will never make another movie ever again".

 Progress

-In 2014, Willis claimed that the script had been completed & approved and that the film would be released sometime in mid-2015, then jokingly stated that the film was shelved as it was not G-rated; however, on April 25, 2015, at a C2CE convention panel, Willis indirectly stated that the project was scrapped, soon after announcing the series' cancellation.
+In 2014, Willis claimed that the script had been completed and approved and that the film would be released sometime in mid-2015, then jokingly stated that the film was shelved as it was not G-rated; however, on April 25, 2015, at a C2CE convention panel, Willis indirectly stated that the project was scrapped, soon after announcing the series' cancellation.
 He later mentioned on Reddit that it would need a $3.4 million budget, and expressed interest in funding via Kickstarter.
 He reportedly stated that release could happen within the next two years.

 Plantasm

 A new film was confirmed to be in production in May 2021, with no further details confirmed aside from it being direct-to-video.

 On May 12, 2021, Adult Swim confirmed the production of three new original films, including a new Aqua Teen Hunger Force film to make exclusive debuts on HBO Max following a physical/VOD release.
 On November 14, 2021, it was announced the film would be released in 2022.

 On May 18, 2022, the title was revealed as Aqua Teen Hunger Force: Plantasm.

-in August 2022 the title was changed to Aqua Teen Forever: Plantasm.
+The title was then later changed to Aqua Teen Forever: Plantasm in August 2022.
+Ahead of the film's release in October 2022, rapper Killer Mike was revealed to be the new voice actor for Boxy Brown, who was originally voiced by Willis.

 Release

 A sneak preview was shown at Adult Swim Festival in August 2022, and the film was confirmed to be released on Blu-ray, 4K Ultra HD and digital on November 8, 2022.

-The film made its streaming premiere on HBO Max on February 8, 2023, and premiered on Adult Swim on March 12, 2023.
+The film made its streaming premiere on Max on February 8, 2023, and premiered on Adult Swim on March 19, 2023.

 Reception

-On the review aggregator site Rotten Tomatoes, the film holds a 100% rating, based on reviews from 5 critics.
+Aqua Teen Forever: Plantasm received mostly positive reviews.
+On the review aggregator site Rotten Tomatoes, the film holds a 100% rating, based on reviews from 5 critics with an average score of 6.80/10.